 The term “Urim and Thummim” (U&T) is anachronistic no matter what it’s referring to in Book of Mormon translation context.
 The early Church knew but two terms: “interpreters” for the Nephite spectacles purportedly used for the first translation effort, and “seer stone” for the brown rock Joseph found as a youth.

 This alteration of scripture, one of many such examples, and the commingling of otherwise anachronistic terms and magical items, are illustrative of the difficulty surrounding the translation topic.
-Not until many years later did Smith introduce the notion of the spectacles being attached to a breastplate, which may have served to further mask the the awkward fact that he actually relied upon a stone in his hat.
+Not until many years later did Smith introduce the notion of the spectacles being attached to a breastplate.

-It appears that a good many notions inherent in the traditional LDS narrative rely upon Lucy Smith’s account, prepared decades after the martyrdom of her beloved son.
-Her marvelous descriptions in no way help resolve the logistical challenges of constantly relocating the objects to and from their various secret locations, which included a small (10″ x 12″) Ontario glass box, a barrel of beans, Eldred Smith’s shallow box, under the hearth, even in the shed and woods.
+Many notions inherent in the traditional LDS narrative rely upon Lucy Smith’s account, prepared decades after the martyrdom of her beloved son.
+Her descriptions in no way help resolve the logistical challenges of constantly relocating the objects to and from their various secret locations, which included a small (10″ x 12″) Ontario glass box, a barrel of beans, Eldred Smith’s shallow box, under the hearth, even in the shed and woods.

-Brigham Young demonstrated the varied and interchangeable terms early Mormons often used to describe nothing more than magic rocks.
-“I met with the Twelve at Brother Joseph’s.
+Brigham Young demonstrated the varied and interchangeable terms early Mormons often used to describe the seer stone and Urim and Thummim: “I met with the Twelve at Brother Joseph’s.
 He conversed with us in a familiar manner on a variety of subjects, and explained to us the Urim and Thummim which he found with the plates, called in the Book of Mormon the Interpreters.
-He said that every man who lived on the earth was entitled to a seer stone, and should have one, but they are kept from them in consequence of their wickedness, and most of those who do find one make an evil use of it; he showed us his seer stone.”
-(Brigham Young, Millenial Star 26:118, Dec.
-27, 1841)
+He said that every man who lived on the earth was entitled to a seer stone, and should have one, but they are kept from them in consequence of their wickedness, and most of those who do find one make an evil use of it; he showed us his seer stone” (Brigham Young, Millenial Star 26:118, Dec.
+27, 1841).